Mocy-Studio/Royal-Bot/README.md

 4. Write and run tests for your code.
 5. Submit a pull request with your changes.

 Your contribution will be reviewed by the project maintainers, and any necessary feedback or changes will be discussed with you.
-We appreciate your help in making Lavamusic better!
+We appreciate your help in making Royal Bot better!

 ## 🔐 License